Mill City Grows is a small organization starting its 6th year of operation. Meet our team!

 Lydia is an experienced commercial farmer and small business owner, and holds a Masters degree in Economic and Social Development of Regions.
 Before starting Mill City Grows, Lydia ran a CSA farm for 4 years.
 You can reach Lydia at Lydia[at]millcitygrows[dot]org.

-Val Snowdon, Education Program Manager
+Val Snowdon, Director of Education

 Val comes to Mill City Grows after spending a season managing two vegetable gardens in downtown Boston with a crew of urban youth through Boston Natural Areas Network.
 Val holds a Masters Degree in Environmental Education from Antioch University New England, where she focused in community and school food systems.
 You can reach Val at Val[at]millcitygrows[dot]org.